 But the flip side of this coin is that shifting to a more sustainable fashion industry can also have an immensely positive impact on people and the planet.

 What Are the Benefits of Sustainable Fashion?

-With the industry responsible for 8-10% of global carbon emissions (getting good data about the fashion industry is another major issue), embracing sustainability in fashion can also mean making significant progress on decarbonization and averting the worst of the climate crisis.
+With the industry responsible for 8-10% of global carbon emissions (getting good data about the fashion industry is another major issue), embracing sustainability in fashion can also mean making significant progress on decarbonization and reaching global climate goals